A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Introduction

 \section{Introduction}

-The geometry of hydrodynamics has been extensively studied since the seminal work of Arnold \cite{Ar66} and Ebin-Marsden \cite{EM70}, where the motion of perfect fluids in a smooth bounded domain $D$ is interpreted as geodesic in the infinite dimensional Riemannian manifold $\MPD$ of volume-preserving diffeomorphisms of $D$, which is equipped with the right-invariant Riemannian metric given by the kinetic energy of the fluid.
-This geometric perspective has been extensively generalized since then; we refer to \cite{AK98}\cite{HMR98}\cite{MR99} for further development of this topic, and \cite{KMM20} for a recent survey on geometric hydrodynamics.
+The geometry of hydrodynamics has been a vivid research direction since the seminal work of Arnold \cite{Ar66} and Ebin-Marsden \cite{EM70}, where the motion of perfect fluids in a smooth bounded domain $D$ is interpreted as geodesic in the infinite dimensional Riemannian manifold $\MPD$ of volume-preserving diffeomorphisms of $D$, which is equipped with the right-invariant Riemannian metric given by the kinetic energy of the fluid.
+This geometric perspective has been extensively generalized since then; we refer to \cite{AK98}\cite{HMR98}\cite{MR99} for further development of this topic, and \cite{KMM20} for a recent survey on geometric hydrodynamics including compressible fluids.

 From a mechanical viewpoint, Arnold's geodesic formulation is a natural infinite-dimensional generalization of the classical least action principle in Lagrangian mechanics.
 Flipping to the Hamiltonian side, we have an analogous Hamilton-Pontryagin type variational principle for hydrodynamic models (see \cite{BCHM00}\cite{Ho21}), which leads to the Lagrangian-Eulerian formulation of fluid equations \cite{Co01a}.
 We remark that the above perspective admits a natural generalization which effectively applies to viscous hydrodynamic models.
 We refer to \cite{CI08} for the Navier-Stokes case and to \cite{MP25} for an extended discussion.
-However, all the above discussions are restricted to fluid models with mechanical Lagrangians, where kinetic and potential energy are separated.
+However, all the above discussions are restricted to fluid models with mechanical Lagrangians, where velocity and position dependence are decoupled and appear only in kinetic and potential energy respectively.

-A natural example which lies out of the zoo of mechanical Lagrangian is the following inhomogeneous version of the incompressible Euler equation (IIE in short), which is an extensively studied model in past decades:
+A natural example which falls outside the class of mechanical Lagrangians is the following inhomogeneous version of the incompressible Euler equation (IIE in short), which is an extensively studied model in past decades:

+The above equation describes the motion of incompressible fluids with variable density.
+Here, the inhomogeneity of the fluid forces the kinetic energy density to depend on both position and velocity variables: